nanlabs/devops-reference/examples/amplify/amplify-nextjs-deployment/README.md

-## Deploy a Next.js app to AWS with Amplify
+# NextJS v13 Deployment with AWS Amplify

 Deploying a Next.js app can sometimes be a little harder than deploying a regular React app built with a tool like CRA, where by default we only have support for client side rendering, which means it's enough to just create static files at build time, upload them to some storage service and make them public.